AWhat is A visa?

 4. Staff of European (EU) and African Union (AU) delegation representatives

-5. Immediate family members of an A-2 visa holder
+5. Immediate family members of an A-2 visa holder - Note:

 1. Travel Purposes Not Permitted on A-1 and A-2 Visas – Examples: